 - Revenue funding There may be instances where a revenue contribution in part or wholly is used to fund the capital expenditure.
 Items would include CCTV cameras, vehicles and ICT equipment.
 Invest to save schemes or income generation schemes could provide funding to "pay back" the initial investment. - External funding Funding may in part or wholly come from external bodies.
-This includes government capital grant, contributions from other public sector bodies or via negotiated agreements (such as Section 106 agreements).

-Capital receipts - The Council on occasion sells a capital asset which is surplus to requirements.
+This includes government capital grant, contributions from other public sector bodies or via negotiated agreements (such as Section 106 agreements). - Capital receipts The Council on occasion sells a capital asset which is surplus to requirements.
 The sales proceeds are used to fund future capital schemes.
 The receipts are treated as a corporate resource to be used to invest in the Council's priorities.
-This means an individual service is not solely reliant on its ability to generate capital receipts.

-- Borrowing The Council may take out loans to fund capital expenditure.
+This means an individual service is not solely reliant on its ability to generate capital receipts. - Borrowing In certain circumstances, the Council may take out loans to fund capital expenditure.
 The Treasury Management Strategy approved by Council in February each year sets out the acceptable counterparties and the Council's borrowing limits which comply with the Prudential Code.
-Borrowing is restricted to funding assets which generate enough income to repay the loan completely. - 8.2 The Council will explore ways of delivering its major capital spending priorities in ways that reduce the burden on the Council's resources.
+The ability to borrow may also be subject to certain restrictions stemming from the capital metrics introduced as part of the Levelling Up and Regeneration Act 2023. - 8.3 The Council will explore ways of delivering its major capital spending priorities in ways that reduce the burden on the Council's resources.
 This may be by phasing delivery of large programmes over a period or looking at new funding models and partnerships with both the public and private sector.
 The Council needs to balance delivery of such schemes for its residents, with the affordability of capital spend and the effect on its revenue income streams.
-This will be particularly relevant should the Council's access to borrowing be restricted (for example under the Levelling Up and Regeneration Bill, once enacted) as it will need to find ways of progressing its strategic priorities without increasing borrowing levels.
+This is now particularly relevant following the introduction of the Levelling Up and Regeneration Act 2023, as it may need to find ways of progressing its strategic priorities without increasing borrowing levels.